Staiana/Greenwashing_Project_Group_6/README.md

 - **Notebooks**
   - `Groupe_6_REME.ipynb`: Jupyter notebook for data cleaning, descriptive analysis, and initial methodological steps.
 - **Scripts**
-  - `analysis.do`: Stata Do-file for additional descriptive analysis and regression models.
+  - `Groupe_6.do`: Stata Do-file for additional descriptive analysis and our regression models.
 - **Data**
-  - `acc_data.csv`: Initial dataset for the Jupyter notebook.
+  - `acc_data.csv`: Initial dataset containing the manually scared accusations for the Jupyter notebook.
   - `final_df.csv`: Final dataset used in the Stata Do-file.

 ## Installation